auspiciousdiviner/OmegleIRC/README.md

 OmegleIRC
 =========

-A simple interface for chatting on omegle through IRC
+A simple interface for chatting on omegle through IRC using [Pyomegle](https://code.google.com/p/pyomegle/)